LytixDev/wander/README.md

 ## Further development
 - In the future, packets in and out of the network should not be bound to TCP, but rather be raw IP-packets.
-- The GUI is generally volatile and may seg fault.
+- The whole GUI is buggy and largely needs to be rewritten as there are multiple causes for segfaults and memory leaks.
 - The GUI is currently fixed size, in the future it should be possible to resize the GUI and move around in the mesh network.
 - There are also many bugs in the code that need to be fixed, some known and others unknown.
 We have written up a list of all bugs we have come across, expect this list to grow.

 ## Known bugs
-- The whole GUI is buggy and largely needs to be rewritten as there are multiple causes for segfaults and memory leaks.
+- The GUI is generally volatile and may seg fault.
-- Packets and routes are not always freed correctly in the simulation, which causes memory leaks.
-This is however not a problem in a real world scenario, as the packets are freed when they are sent as it would go through a socket.
+- There may be memory leaks from not freeing packets correctly after they have been dealth with by a node.
+This is only a problem with the simulation, and not the protocol itself.